Particular/docs.particular.net/samples/azure/native-integration-asb/sample.md

 ## BrokeredMessage body format

-The Azure Service Bus API allows you to construct a `BrokeredMessage` body from a stream or an object that will get serialized by the internals of `BrokeredMessage`.
+The Azure Service Bus API allows the construction of a `BrokeredMessage` body from a stream or an object that will get serialized by the internals of `BrokeredMessage`.

 NOTE: Both the sender (native or NServiceBus) and the receiver must agree on the convention used for sending the message body.